RDoll-Repo/OmniGLM/OmniGLM-API/APISpec.md

 These are the outward facing REST resources exposed to the client.
 Many resources are categories being built with the intention of being expandable to include more instances of a category than what comes out of the box.

 * **Game**: A game represents an entry in the user's library.
 It is the main resource of the project.

-* **Series**: The franchise that a particular title belongs to.
-It is one to many with games.

 * **Genre**: A category of gameplay style a game belongs to.
 It is one to many with games.